eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 The response will also provide information on how long the logging feature will still be enabled.
 Since the timer will always be reset when retrieving the logs, the timestamp will always be 24 hours from now.

-The default duration and the maximum amount of logs stored for one connection can be configured in Dittos connectivity service configuration.
+The default duration and the maximum amount of logs stored for one connection can be configured in Ditto's connectivity service configuration.

 ```json